-Wait for Interrupt mode disables all the clocks of a Cortex-A9 processor, while keeping its logic powered up.
-This reduces the power drawn to the static leakage current.
+WFI and WFE Standby modes disable most of the clocks of a processor, while keeping its logic powered up.
+This reduces the power drawn to the static leakage current, leaving a tiny clock power overhead requirement to enable the device to wake up.